MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 ## Limit CPU consumption

-The AIP unified labeling scanner limits resources consumption to ensure that the overall machine CPU is never higher than 85 percent.

-Starting from scanner version 2.7.x.x, we recommend limiting CPU consumption using the following **ScannerMaxCPU** and **ScannerMinCPU** advanced settings method.
+Starting from scanner version 2.7.x.x, we recommend limiting CPU consumption using the following **ScannerMaxCPU** and **ScannerMinCPU** advanced settings.

 > [!IMPORTANT]
 > When the following thread limiting policy is in use, **ScannerMaxCPU** and **ScannerMinCPU** advanced settings are ignored.
 To limit CPU consumption using **ScannerMaxCPU** and **ScannerMinCPU** advanced settings, cancel the use of policies that limit the number of threads.